ClarityNLP/ClarityNLP/docs/algorithms/value_extraction.rst

 In the preprocessing stage, the term list is split on commas, whitespace is removed, and the terms and sentence are converted to lowercase for case-insensitive matches.
-The input string is scanned for size measurements and date expressions; any that are found are erased, since Clarity provides other modules for extracting these.
+The input string is scanned for size measurements and date expressions; any that are found are erased, since ClarityNLP provides other modules for extracting these.
 A few other string cleanup operations are also performed in the preprocessing stage.